Environment | In harmony with nature

 Assessment of drainage system at Bridgestone Americas (BSAM)

-In order to minimize the potential risk of business operations on water resources, before constructing the Aiken Off Road Radial Plant, which began operations in 2014 as the production base of large and ultra-large radial tires for construction and mining vehicles in the U.S., the Group created a drainage basin map so it could conduct a preliminary assessment of the potential impact of the plant’s construction on the river basin.
+In order to minimize the potential risk of business operations on water resources, before constructing the Aiken Off Road Radial Plant (U.S.), which began operations in 2014 as the production base of large and ultra-large radial tires for construction and mining vehicles, the Group created a drainage basin map.
+This map was created to support a preliminary assessment of the potential impact of the plant’s construction on the river basin.
 The risk assessment findings for water resources on and near the site were reflected in the plant’s design.
-As a result, the Group was careful to install appropriate drainage treatment and water storage facilities by specifying a drainage system that best suited natural drainage properties.
+As a result, the Group was careful to install appropriate drainage treatment and water storage facilities, specifying a drainage system that best suited natural drainage properties.
 It also built drainage ditches to prevent seepage of facility wastewater into surrounding onsite wetlands even during heavy rainfall in order to preserve the area’s biodiversity.

 Initiatives in water stress areas

-In 2022, the amount of water withdrawal at its production sites in water stress area of the Group was 2,712,000m2, an increase of 0.9% from the previous year.
+In 2023, the amount of water withdrawal at its production sites in water stress areas of the Group was 2,493,000m2, a decrease of 8.1% from the previous year.
 In these sites, the Group is working on developing and implementing Water Stewardship Plans based on the Water Stewardship Policy.
 The site-based plans may involve local stakeholders, depending on local water conditions.

-To highlight a specific achievement, the Buenos Aires Plant of Bridgestone Argentina S.A.I.C (BSAR), which is located in a water stress area, reduced water withdrawal per unit of production by 44% in 2022 compared to a 2005 baseline.
+To highlight a specific achievement, the Buenos Aires Plant of Bridgestone Argentina S.A.I.C (BSAR), which is located in a water stress area, reduced water withdrawal per unit of production by approximately 53% in 2023 compared to a 2005 baseline.

-In 2019, the plant started the partnership with cement manufacturer Loma Negra.
+In 2019, the plant started a partnership with cement manufacturer Loma Negra.
 In this collaboration, the water discarded from BSAR is reused as raw material in Loma Negra’s cement production, resulting in a reduction in the overall amount of water withdrawal.
-Through this initiative, BSAR had supplied a cumulative total of 35,000 m3 of water by the end of 2022.
-BSAR is not only working on plant-related projects, but also on initiatives that contribute to water conservation in the Llavallol district of Buenos Aires.
-They will continue promoting projects to contribute to reducing water withdrawal in the region.
+Through this initiative, BSAR had supplied an approximate cumulative total of 47,000 m3 of water by the end of 2023.
+BSAR is not only working on plant-related projects, but also on initiatives that contribute to water conservation in the Llavallol District of Buenos Aires.
+BSAR will continue promoting projects to contribute to reducing water withdrawal in the region.

 This partnership realizes the Group's long-term vision of minimizing its footprint while enhancing its environmental contribution by reducing impact of water discharge and water withdrawal in the water stress area.